BuildCircle/databricks-kata/README.md

 This project is configured to use **Databricks**.

 ### Prerequisites
 *   Access to Build Circles Free edition databricks cluster.
+Sign in with the databricks@buildcircle.co.uk email address, your interview buddy can provide the access code.

 ### Setup
 1. Navigate to (`Workspace/databricks-kata`) directory.